Er dH

 Steps:

 • 2.
 Manual defrost: Unplug the unit.
 Place towels and a pan to catch water.
-Use a hair dryer on low to melt ice from the coil and surrounding area.
-Do not use sharp tools to chip ice.
+Use a hair dryer on a low setting to melt ice from the coil and surrounding area.
+Do not use sharp tools to chip away the ice.

 • 3.
-Locate defrost heater: The heater is typically a glass or metal tube at the bottom or woven through the evaporator.
-Inspect for visible breaks or burn marks.
+Locate defrost heater: The heater is typically a glass or metal tube located at the bottom of or woven through the evaporator.
+Inspect it for visible breaks or burn marks.

 • 4.
-Test heater continuity: Disconnect heater wires.
-Use a multimeter on ohms to check continuity.
-A reading of OL (open) indicates a failed heater that must be replaced.
+Test heater continuity: Disconnect the heater wires.
+Use a multimeter set to ohms to check for continuity.
+A reading of OL (Open Loop) indicates a failed heater that must be replaced.

 • 5.
 Check defrost thermostat/bi-metal: The thermostat is clipped to the evaporator tubing.
-When cold (below freezing), it should show continuity.
-If it remains open when cold, replace it.
+When it is cold (below freezing), it should show continuity.
+If it remains open when cold, it must be replaced.

 • 6.
-Inspect defrost thermistor (if equipped): Some Kenmore models use a thermistor instead of a bi-metal.
-Measure resistance at known temperatures and compare to service data.
-Out-of-range readings indicate replacement is needed.
+Inspect defrost thermistor (if equipped): Some models use a thermistor instead of a bi-metal.
+Measure its resistance at known temperatures and compare to the service data.
+Out-of-range readings indicate that a replacement is needed.

 • 7.
-If heater and sensors test good: The main control board may not be initiating defrost.
+If heater and sensors test good: If the heater and sensors test good, the main control board may not be initiating the defrost cycle.
 Inspect the board for burnt spots.
-Replacement of the control board is often required and may be best handled by a technician.
+Replacement of the control board is often required and is best handled by a technician.

 Advertisements